 700 Pennsylvania Ave., NW, Washington, DC

-Visit the National Archives from June 18-20 to view the Emancipation Proclamation issued by President Abraham Lincoln on January 1, 1863.
+Visit the National Archives to view the Emancipation Proclamation issued by President Abraham Lincoln on January 1, 1863.
 This document declares all enslaved people “shall be free” in each state.
-This pivotal document will be on display in the East Rotunda Gallery.
+Find more information on how to see this pivotal document HERE.

 Juneteenth Freedom Celebration at Anacostia Community Museum